informatics-isi-edu/ermrestjs/docs/user-docs/installation.md

     Notes:
     - All the variables MUST have a trailing `/`.

-    - If you're installing remotely, since we're using the `WEB_INSTALL_ROOT` in `rsync` command, you can use a remote location `username@host:public_html/` for this variable.
+    - If you're deploying remotely, since we're using the `WEB_INSTALL_ROOT` in `rsync` command, you can use a remote location `username@host:public_html/` for this variable.

-    - A very silly thing to do would be to set your deployment directory to root `/` and run `make install` with `sudo`.
+    - A very silly thing to do would be to set your deployment directory to root `/` and run `make deploy` with `sudo`.
 This would be very silly indeed, and would probably result in some corruption of your operating system.
 Surely, no one would ever do this.
-But, in the off chance that one might attempt such silliness, the `make install` rule specifies a `dont_install_in_root` prerequisite that attempts to put a stop to any such silliness before it goes too far.
+But, in the off chance that one might attempt such silliness, the `make deploy` rule specifies a `dont_deploy_in_root` prerequisite that attempts to put a stop to any such silliness before it goes too far.

-2. After making sure the variables are properly set, run the following command:
+2. Build the ERMrestJS bundles by running the following command:

+    ```sh
+    make dist
     ```

+    Notes:
+    - Make sure to run this command with the owner of the current folder.
+If you attempt to run this with a different user, it will complain.

+3. To deploy the package, run the following:

+    ```sh
-    $ make install
+    make deploy
     ```

+    Notes:
-    > If the given directory does not exist, it will first create it.
-So you may need to run `make install` with _super user_ privileges depending on the installation directory you choose.
+    - If the given directory does not exist, it will first create it.
+So you may need to run `make deploy` with _super user_ privileges depending on the deployment directory you choose (by default it's `/var/www/html/`).